alexpgates/alexpgates.github.com/source/blog/kitchencolors.md

 ### Open up your Hue lights to strangers

 It's still pretty rough around the edges, but you can <a href="https://github.com/alexpgates/kitchencolors">download the source here</a>!
+Future updates will include better color parsing to pull colors out of tweets that contain other text.
+If that sounds like fun, or if you have other feature ideas, please send me a pull request!